outdreamer/build-a-cure-1/docs/conceptual_physics.md

     - also maximizing the variance in this universe would attract refugees from other spaces chased out by the gravity of certainty, so they can take shelter in our variance - being the variance-generator would also allow us access to other universes as sources of error information

+## Concept Derivation

+  - identifying unique objects in a system that cant be defined in terms of standard operations on other objects

+    example:
+    - power cant be defined as a simple combination of other objects in the networks it participates in, because its an abstract property having many possible implementations, all having one thing in common, which is the role/behavior of "enabler/enabling", and power is therefore occupying more than one semantic layer, as it can be an object, role, function, input/output, depending on which structure is more relevant to the host system for this implementation of power

+    - however, defining it in terms of these possible structures it occupies (input, role, function) is too simplistic - for example you cant define power as simply "an input" because while that is true, given its enabling functionality, it leaves out a lot of information and fails to distinguish it from other inputs, which may not be powerful since they are common or easily substituted with alternatives

+    - even defining power by its core unifying function "enabling" is too simplistic because often power does more than just enable something, given the connectedness of systems - meaning that enable one thing often disables another thing in the system or an adjacent system, which creates effects other than enabling, as the disabled process may disable the original enabled process down the causal path

+  - therefore we can conclude that abstractions are concepts that:

+    - can take many structures (the concept of equivalence has many possible implementations)

+    - can impact many systems varying by system attributes or system types (abstract, calculatable, variable, understood, types, functional, prioritized, optimized)

+    - cannot be perfectly defined as a simple function of other objects, but rather are definable with a set of simple, core boundary rules that differentiate them from other concepts
+      - these boundary rules do not involve other concepts on the same layer, but rather core components
+      - for example, the core components of common shapes are: line, point, curve, corner
+      - the set of common shapes are the uniquely identifiable combinations of these components (circle, square, triangle) that are not identifiable as simple transforms of other common shapes, but rather are composed of simple limit rules based on their core components (line, point, curve, corner)

+      - "enablement" doesnt perfectly capture "power", and the concept of "enablement" also relies on the concept of "power", but it does differentiate power from other concepts & unite its possible implementations & meanings
+      - "symmetry" doesnt perfectly capture "balance"
+      - "similarity" or "substitutability" or "identity" doesnt perfectly capture "equivalence"

+    - are uniquely identifiable compared to other concepts
+      - balance is related to symmetry so these are not unique concepts but embedded/dependent/overlapping/hierarchical concepts
+      - however balance is clearly differentiable from power, as balance inherently involves equivalence and power doesnt, whereas power inherently involves enablement and balance doesnt

 ## Specific Concepts

+  ### Solvability

+    - examine shape of universe nexus by which problems are solvable & which are not
+    - unsolvable problems are dependent on a conclusion that is not constructable with known information or functions
+    - for the most part, unsolvable problems related to objects that are not understood or not based in our universe,
+    - so we only see their impact on other objects as they cascade into our perceivable universe or theorize their construction by processes we can perceive
+    - common types of problems usually considered unsolvable:
+      - computationally expensive but not impossible (information-dense, like how many particles are in the universe or how many prime numbers there are)
+      - imperceptible relationship/object considered impossible to verify (what is the structure of other universes' nexuses)
+      - conceptual relationships not mapped to math operations

   ### Time